Your pet wants you to read our newsletter. (Then give them a treat.)

 What made you decide to pursue illustration in the first place?

-I was visiting my hometown in 2016 and my lovely, but drunk, high school friend said something along the lines of, “You know, I’m disappointed because we always thought you’d be the one to succeed.”
+I was visiting my hometown in 2016 and my lovely — but drunk — high school friend said something along the lines of, “You know, I’m disappointed because we always thought you’d be the one to succeed.”
 Nothing motivates me like spite, so I came home, reduced my hours to two days a week, and lived off my savings for six weeks while I put a graphic design portfolio together.
 Then I applied for every job I could find.
 Eventually, I landed a paid internship at the design agency where I ended up becoming an in-house illustrator.

 Any projects you are particularly proud of?

-I finished a tarot deck this year: Intimate Intuition, published by Laurence King.
+I finished a tarot deck last year: Intimate Intuition, published by Laurence King.
 That’s something I’ve always wanted to do, but it seemed like too huge of an undertaking to do alone.
 Working on it with a team of writers and art directors made it much more manageable.
 I’m really proud of how it turned out, and so much research and heart went into every single card.

 You feature a lot of animals in your work, too.